intrepidusgroup/imdmtools/README.md

 First run **make_certs.sh**.
 Hopefully this works properly and generates 90% of what you need.

-Download the [MDM vendor CSR signing tool](http://www.softhinker.com/in-the-news/iosmdmvendorcsrsigning/Softhinker.zip) from [Softhinker](http://www.softhinker.com/).
-You will notice several certificates are included:
+In the vendor-signing directory, under com/softhinker, you will notice several certificates are included:
  * customer.der
    * Must be replaced
    * Generated from **make_certs.sh**